And, Brené’s list of 5 things perfectionism is NOT

-The author spells out the destructive nature of perfectionism in her bestsellers The Gifts of Imperfection: Let Go of Who You Think You're Supposed to Be and Embrace Who You Are, and Dare to Lead, an ideal read for those wanting to be a good leader in 2020.
+The author spells out the destructive nature of perfectionism in her bestsellers The Gifts of Imperfection: Let Go of Who You Think You're Supposed to Be and Embrace Who You Are, and Dare to Lead, an ideal read for those wanting to be a good leader.

 Here are her definitions of perfectionism:

 - Perfectionism is a self-destructive and addictive belief system that fuels this primary thought: If I look perfect and do everything perfectly, I can avoid or minimize the painful feelings of blame, judgement, and shame.